WikipediaBrown/SFSymbolsKit/README.md

 ## Test

-Run `command+u` to run the unit tests.
+Run `command+u` in ***Xcode*** to run the unit tests.
 Test are run automatically for all pull requests.
 When running tests locally, be sure to be using `iOS 17.2` or later.
 Some symbols are not included in earlier builds.

 ## Versioning